Quansight/Quansight-website/apps/labs/posts/array-api-aot-jit.md

 In the JIT mode however (right-hand panel), Jax and PyTorch are 3-5 times faster than the AOT `pythran`-compiled implementation.
-The origin of the speedup relative to `pythran` is not very clear; a potential factor is that both Jax and PyTorch are multi-threaded by default, while `pythran`-compiled code is single-threaded.
+The origin of the speedup relative to `pythran` is not very clear; a potential contributing factor is that both Jax and PyTorch are multi-threaded by default, while `pythran`-compiled code is single-threaded.
 In principle, `pythran` can generate OpenMP parallel loops, but it is switched off in the SciPy build system.

 Surprisingly, `numba` fares much worse than `jax.jit` or `torch.compile`, and is about